2019, June 10-12

-Is the Executive Director of the International Manganese Institute, the Paris-based organisation representing the global Manganese Industry.
+Aloys d’Harambure is the Executive Director of the International Manganese Institute, the Paris-based organisation representing the global manganese industry.
 Aloys joined the IMnI in 2014, as Market Research Manager, focusing on analysing the supply and demand fundamentals of the manganese business.
-He is a graduate from Montreal Business School HEC, where he specialised in market intelligence.
+He is a graduate from Montreal business school HEC, where he specialised in market intelligence.
 Prior to joining the IMnI, he was Business Analyst at the International Chromium Development Association (ICDA).
 Aloys is a regular speaker at metal and mineral industry events, and other conferences worldwide.

 Anthony De Carvalho